chrisdruta/snake/README.md

 # requirements
 ncurses

 cmake (min version 3.1)

 # compile instructions
-1) Clone src folder
+1) Clone repository (git clone *insret link here*)

-2) Make a directory called "build" in the same folder "src" is and cd into "build"
+2) Make a directory called "build" in the cloned repository folder  and cd into "build"

 3) Run 'cmake ..' and then 'make'